 - Keep the amount of text to a minimum - real estate is limited on mobile devices

-The following features are supported out-of-the-box for all the engagements:
+The following features are supported out-of-the-box for all engagement types:

 - Engagements are fully keyboard operable.
 You can navigate to the engagement using the tab key and “click it” using Enter or Space.

 - On mobile web, you can use gestures for navigating to and operating an engagement.